-In producing the 2022/23 plan, 120 days had been included relating to support and assurance work in respect of Local Government Reorganisation (LGR) and an additional 60 days had been allocated for ongoing assurance work on the £18.9 million LGR Implementation Reserve.
+In producing the 2022/23 plan, consideration was given to Local Government Reorganisation (LGR).
+The Group Audit Manager explained that 120 days had been included relating to support and assurance work in respect of Local Government Reorganisation (LGR) and an additional 60 days had been allocated for ongoing assurance work on the £18.9 million LGR Implementation Reserve.